Birthdate – November 22, 1984 (38 Years Old)

 Some Facts About Scarlett Johansson

-- Say Cheese: She claims that her love of cheese is her sole vice.
+Say Cheese: She claims that the love of cheese is her sole vice.

 Twice nominated for Oscars, for Best Actress for Marriage Story (2019) and Best Supporting Actress for Jojo Rabbit (2019); Two BAFTA nominations; Honorary César (2014); 17 People’s Choice Awards nominations and two awards for Favorite Female Movie Star; five-time Golden Globe nominee; three-time nominee for the Screen Actors Guild Awards.